harrelfe/rlatex/README.md

 ```
 kpsepath tex | tr : '\n'
 ```
 and see which paths end in two or three slashes.
-Pick one that is in your home area if you want to keep things simple.  `irlatex` assumes `~/texmf/tex`.
+That way you will not need to run the `mktexlsr` program if you update the local styles.
+Pick a directory that is in your home area if you want to keep things simple.  `irlatex` assumes `~/texmf/tex`.